bhernand84/checkout-payment-gateway/README.md

 ## Bank API

-Used to absttract the behavior of the Bank API, specifically for processing payments.
+Used to abstract the behavior of the Bank API, specifically for processing payments.

 ### URI: http://localhost:5142/api/payment [POST]